1/28/20 By DAN ULLOA

 Silicon Valley started initially in the 1950’s when Hewlett Packard became established near Stanford University in the San Jose, CA region, among a few other big companies.
 Stanford supplied high quality talent for cutting edge companies.
 Executives from those initial companies broke off and started other companies.
 One of those executives named Mike Markkula decided to invest in a small company making computers called Apple, and the rest is history.

 With similar assets of large corporations and colleges in New Jersey, who’s to say Newark couldn’t be the Silicon Valley of cannabis science?

 While cannabis science is his passion, Lardieri is no less devoted to full cannabis legalization.

 Lardieri said that he actually started advocating on cannabis reform and then figured how to turn it into a business.

 “I’m all for erasing all the War on Drugs bullshit,” Lardieri said, regarding the need to grant justice to the many who have been harmed.

-Furthermore, Lardieri joined the advisory board of the Coalition for Medical Marijuana of New Jersey (CMMNJ) in 2018.
-He has been working with Ken Wolski, Jim Miller, and others for reform, including home cultivation of cannabis, better known as homegrow.
+Lardieri has been working with Ken Wolski, Jim Miller, and others for reform, including home cultivation of cannabis, better known as homegrow.
+In addition, he joined the advisory board of the Coalition for Medical Marijuana of New Jersey (CMMNJ) in 2018.